LIT-Protocol/CeramicIntegrationExample/README.md

 ## Usage

+The app is configured to only let users with at least 0.000001 ETH decrypt the content.
+This access control condition can be changed to anything you want.
+You can find some examples here: https://developer.litprotocol.com/docs/SDK/accessControlConditionExamples

 1. Open the [Playground page, often localhost:1234 when running parcel](http://localhost:1234)
 2. Open your browser's console by inspecting the page
 3. Click Encrypt w/ Lit + Send button to begin process!